danjkim21/space-image-generator/README.md

-## About Space Image Generator
+## About Calm.
+Space Generator

+Space.
+It's pretty darn cool!
+As a city kid, there have only been a handful of times where I got the chance to look up and say, "Now **that** is pretty darn cool!"
+There's a certain sense of bittersweet-ness, knowing that you'll never really be able to capture that calming pause in time and imagery without being some sort of master photography whiz.

-This project generates a new background image from NASA's popular [Astronomy Picture of the Day (APOD) API](https://api.nasa.gov/) and provides a brief description of the image.
-The goal was to make a simple yet elegent web application that made navigating the APOD API a smooth and perhaps calming experience.
+This project generates a new background image from NASA's popular [Astronomy Picture of the Day (APOD) API](https://api.nasa.gov/) each day, and provides a brief description of the image.
+The goal was to make a simple yet elegent web application that provides a smooth and maybe even calming experience.

 <p align="center">
   <img src="img/space-tool-demo-min.gif" width="75%" alt="space app recording"/>